Beetroot Humous

 cook time30 minutes

 Making your own hummus is so easy.
 Simply blend the ingredients together and it will stay fresh in the fridge for 5-6 days.
+This beetroot hummus is one of my favourites.

 Adding cooked beetroot to your hummus really ups the nutritional content.
 Beetroot contains so many vitamins and minerals as well as well as antioxidants and nitrates.
-Nitrates are converted by the oral and gut bacteria to nitric oxide which can improve blood flow.
+It also means your hummus is the most amazing pink colour!

 Serve with your favourite veggies or on top of oat or rice cakes.
 Keep in the fridge for quick and easy snacking.